 Contracts may include a reasonable profit.
 The reasonableness of the proposed profit is determined by the Contracting Officer during contract negotiations.
 Reference FAR 15.404-4.

 5.6 Cost Sharing

-Cost sharing is permitted for proposal packages under this program solicitation; however, cost sharing is not required.
-Cost sharing will not be an evaluation factor in consideration of your proposal package nor will it be used in the determination of the percentage of Phase I work to be performed on the contract.
+Cost sharing is permitted for completed proposal packages under this program solicitation; however, cost sharing is not required.
+Cost sharing will not be an evaluation factor in consideration of your completed proposal package or will not be used in the determination of the percentage of Phase I work to be performed on the contract.

 5.7 Rights in Data Developed Under SBIR Funding Agreements